-As you may know, today is the inaugural Diabetes Art Day.
-Inspired by the great Lee Ann Thill, who is a fellow DOC member who is an art therapist and hosts The Butter Compartment.
-You can read her posts on D-Art Day over there if you're not familiar with what it's all about, but basically participants are creating our own diabetes-inspired works of art using whatever materials we may choose.
+As you may know, today is the inaugural Diabetes Art Day!
+Inspired by the T1D-peep Lee Ann Thill, who is a fellow DOC member who is an art therapist and hosts The Butter Compartment blog You can read her posts on D-Art Day over there if you're not familiar with what it's all about, but basically participants are creating our own diabetes-inspired works of art using whatever materials we may choose.
 Our masterpieces are being posted all across the online community, whether it be a on a blog, Facebook, Twitter, or social media network like TuDiabetes.

 Anyhow, Suzi and I had some fun making our creations in recent days and it turns out they all have one theme in common - the Kitchen!
 Just happened to work out that way!
 So, without further delay, you can find our contributions below:

 In case you can't read them, the words are: